 Data Science Clouds

-With a growing investment into local skills through large-scale funding and courses for students, ‘Data Science’ is a powerful capability for the Scottish public sector to harness, especially so when combined with other technologies like Cloud computing.
+With a growing investment into local skills through large-scale funding and courses for students, ‘Data Science’ is a powerful capability for the Scottish and other public sectors to harness, especially so when combined with other technologies like Cloud computing.

 The tier one providers like Microsoft Azure offer a suite of integrated Cloud services to this end.
 As their European CTO Nigel Willson tweets: